KD-VLP: Improving End-to-End Vision-and-Language Pretraining with Object Knowledge Distillation: Related Work

 \section{Related Work}

-The existing self-supervised vision-and-language pretraining approaches can be largely categorized into two groups: the two-step pretraining and the end-to-end pretraining, depending on whether they rely on visual object embeddings as input for the Transformer.
+The existing self-supervised VLP approaches can be largely categorized into two groups: the two-step pretraining and the end-to-end pretraining, depending on whether they rely on visual object embeddings as input for the Transformer.

-\paragraph{Two-step Pretraining} The two-step pretraining methods firstly employ an off-the-shelf object detector to convert an image into a set of object embeddings, and then feed them into a Transformer jointly with text embeddings to generate their multi-modal representations.
+\textbf{Two-step Pretraining} firstly employ an off-the-shelf object detector to convert an image into a set of object embeddings, and then feed them into a Transformer jointly with text embeddings to generate their multi-modal representations.
 Hence their visual feature networks are not optimized during both pretraining \& finetuning stage.
 Most of these methods, such as LXMERT~\cite{tan2019lxmert},ViLBert~\cite{lu2019vilbert}, VL-Bert~\cite{su2019vl}, Unicoder-VL~\cite{li2020unicoder} and UNITER~\cite{chen2019uniter}, adopt BERT-like objectives to train their networks, which include Masked Language Modeling (MLM), Masked Vision Modeling (MVM) and Image-Text Matching (ITM).
 In addition, VILLA~\cite{gan2020large} develops an advanced adversarial pretraining and finetuning strategy to improve generalization ability.
 OSCAR~\cite{li2020oscar} and VINVL~\cite{Zhang_2021_CVPR} introduce object labels to bridge different modalities and revisit the importance of visual features.
 Ernie-ViL~\cite{yu2020ernie} exploits structured knowledge in the text and constructs scene graph prediction tasks to learn joint representations.
 UNIMO~\cite{li2020unimo} proposes a unified model to leverage large-scale free text corpus, image collections, and image-text pairs simultaneously through a contrastive learning task.
 Despite their strong performances, those methods are limited by the object detector and neglect visual cues outside of object regions, often leading to mistakes in downstream tasks.